-Hidden or unexpected costs can through the whole budget off.
+Hidden or unexpected costs can throw off the whole budget.
 I’ve seen enough families who’ve replaced the excitement of a new move with the anxiety of feeling like you are bleeding money.

 So here are a few costs you should be aware of that you should factor into your moving budget.

 Mover expenses: About 50% of people use professional movers regardless of the distance they are moving.
 According to HomeAdvisor the average cost of a local move (which is considered less than 100 miles) is about $80-$100 per hour for 2 movers.
 A cross-country move (over 100 miles) costs about $2-$5K.
 If you hire a moving company to do the move for you, make sure to read the fine print.
 Some places charge extra for climbing stairs or if they have to park the truck too far from the entrance to the home.
 You’ll might also be charged more if you need more than the standard 2 people to move.

 Truck Rental: The majority of people moving each year aren’t going far.
 According to Zillow, 57 percent of home buyers who also sell a home move within the same city, and 86 percent move within the same state.
 That’s why a lot of people opt to do the packing and loading on their own (usually with the help of a few good friends).
 Flat day rates aren’t bad but ask about gas, mileage rates and keep in mind that dolly’s and additional accessories like moving blankets and ties are usually extra.